The Gospel Lesson for Sunday

 About This Week's Meditation Prompts

 What did the disciples see on that mountain?
 Light.
 Uncreated Light, or, what the Orthodox call "Tabor Light."
 The light shone through Jesus while the Cloud of Presence hovered over the mountain, and time disassembled, revealing Moses and Elijah outside time.
-Simple men and women of prayer discover this light at the boundary of the soul.
 Paul was struck blind by it on the road to Damascus.
 An interesting theory in Eastern Orthodoxy is that the fire of hell is simply uncreated light but the unreconciled soul cannot appropriate this light and is burned by it.
+You and I discover this light at the boundary of the soul in prayer.

-The meditation prompts begin from the point of view of the disciples: "was it a vision?" (meditation one).
-Next, Augustine tries to explain this light in his own soul (meditation two).
-"But there is something more...in its power to unify, it stirs us by lifting us up" returning and gathering us up into the oneness of the Holy One (meditation three).
+The meditation prompts this week begin from the point of view of the disciples: "Was it a vision?"
+(Meditation One).
+Next, Augustine tries to explain this light in his own soul (Meditation Two).
+And Pseudo-Dionysius wraps it up and sends us forth: "But there is something more...in its power to unify, it stirs us by lifting us up" returning and gathering us up into the oneness of the Holy One (Meditation Three).

 We would have thrown our clothes away for lightness, But that even they, though sour and travel stained,